 Year of graduation: 2015; 2016

-Current job title: Faculty Marketing, Recruitment and Admissions Officer, Plymouth University
+Current job title: Faculty Marketing, Recruitment and Admissions Officer, University of Plymouth

 Current location: Plymouth

 “My degree has not only helped me to develop professionally, but it has also helped me to develop personally.
-Studying at Plymouth University has really bolstered my confidence… The art history team always called us art historians (in training) and it was so much easier to imagine yourself as such when people you respect and look up to speak to you in those terms.”
+Studying at the University of Plymouth has really bolstered my confidence… The art history team always called us art historians (in training) and it was so much easier to imagine yourself as such when people you respect and look up to speak to you in those terms.”

 Tell us about your career path since graduation.